Duality theory in linear optimization and its extensions -- formally verified: Acknowledgements

 \section{Acknowledgements}

 We would like to thank David Bartl and Jasmin Blanchette for frequent consultations.
-We would also like to express gratitude to Andrew Yang for the proof of \texttt{Finset.univ\_sum\_of\_zero\_when\_not} and to Henrik Böving for a help with generalization from extended rationals to extended linearly ordered fields.
+We would also like to express gratitude to Henrik Böving for a help with generalization from extended rationals to extended linearly ordered fields and to Andrew Yang for the proof of \texttt{Finset.univ\_sum\_of\_zero\_when\_not}.
 We would also like to acknowledge Antoine Chambert-Loir, Apurva Nakade, Yaël Dillies, Richard Copley, Edward van de Meent, Markus Himmel, Mario Carneiro, and Kevin Buzzard.